bryandh/genericmenu/README.md

 **Adding a menu item takes three parameters:**

 1. The String that has to be entered to execute the menu item.
-2. Second; The name of the menu item.
+2. The name of the menu item.
 3. The code that will be run when the menu item gets selected, either Lambda function or a Runnable.